 In the nutshell, this is a story of Curtis James Jackson III’s journey, from his boyhood days, to when he became famous.

-50 Cent Childhood Story Plus Untold Biography Facts: Early / Family Life
+50 Cent Childhood Story – Early Life and Family Life Background:

-50 Cent was raised by a single mother in the rough neighbourhood of Jamaica.
-His mom worked as a drug dealer and gruesomely murdered in an unexplained fire when Jackson was only eight years old.
+50 Cent was raised by a single mother in the rough neighborhood of Jamaica.
+His mom worked as a drug dealer and was gruesomely murdered in an unexplained fire when Jackson was only eight years old.

 After his mother’s death, his grandmother pictured below took up the hard responsibility of raising 50 Cent on her own.